hunteryt17/Final_Robotics/README.md

 fall down when picked up from a variety of angles.
 Additional functionality was added through image processing to detect whether the dumbbell was successfully picked up and to try again if it failed.
-Finally, all of the arm control actions were programmed based on what was asthetically good for the bot, such as `shake` and the emotes.
+Finally, all of the arm control actions were programmed based on what was asthetically good for the bot, such as `shake`.

 ### 3. User Interface
 (implemented in `/scripts/user_interface.py`)